chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 <script>{{ headScript | jsmin | safe }}</script>
 {% endraw %}```

 Ultimately, this all works but here’s my “issue”: if, like me, you are seeing Eleventy warning you that the `jsmin` filter is taking up quite a bit of time by running in all the pages (once per page for every minified script), then read on: I have an idea!
-If not, your build is probably fast enough that you don't need to worry about this.
+If not, your build is probably fast enough that you don’t need to worry about this.

 ## Eleventy’s before event